rafamonge/Twitter/R/Presentation.rmd.md

-Creating the corpus
+What's a corpus?
 ========================================================
 class: small-code

 - Collection of texts and metadata
-- Different formats (e.g. word documents, tweets)
+- Different formats
 - Applies common operations regardless of format
 - Used to clean tweets
   - Lower case